karmacoma/lisk-rake/README.md

 #### Withdrawal Account

 As one or more accounts can be associated with any given node.
-When making a withdrawal, CryptiKit will present you with a list of accounts to choose from for the current node, like so:
+When making a withdrawal, LiskRake will present you with a list of accounts to choose from for the current node, like so:

 ```
 --------------------------------------------------------------------------------